capeprivacy/documentation/docs/best-practices/running-transformations.md

 # Applying transformations to your data

-The Cape Privacy's libraries include built-in transformations.
+Cape Privacy's libraries include built-in transformations.
 This document provides recommendations on how to use them.
 We encourage community contributions to this guidance as the transformation techniques grow.

 ## Recommendations